microsoft/vscode-extension-samples/helloworld-test-sample/README.md

-# Hello World Sample
+# Hello World Test Sample

-This is the Hello World example with integration tests.
+This is the Hello World example with integration tests setup.

 You can find the accompanying documentation at https://code.visualstudio.com/api/working-with-extensions/testing-extension.